 Killing an animal - to shorten a painful death (euthanasia).

-Now imagine you are back at that dinner party, and the same sequence of events takes place - but this time you were mistaken and you only believed or imagined that the person was choking.
+Now imagine you are back at that dinner party, and the same sequence of events takes place - but this time you are mistaken.
+You believe that your friend is choking when, in fact, he was just clearing his throat.
 This time, you are not going to be considered a hero.
-You may be considered, a trouble maker, a liability or a fool.
 You have brought a crisis response into a non-critical situation.
-People may begin to question your judgment, your motives, your reactions and your methods.
+People may begin to question your judgment and criticize your actions.

 Examples of Situational Ethics Applied by Personality-Disordered Individuals: